albins/albins.github.io/_posts/2016-10-16-shipping-out-one-month-later.md

 Sign 200 papers and prove your residence with a phone or utilities bill, which is apparently the standard way of doing it.
 Going for a swim?
-Well, certain types of swimming trunks are forbidden but there is no standardised vocabulary for describing swimming trunks so you just have to figure out which.
+Well, certain types of swimming trunks are forbidden but there is no standardised vocabulary for describing swimming trunks so you just have to figure out which ones are ok through trial and error.
 Also, everybody showers in their bathing suits, but gender-separated.
 There is no discernible structure or scheme to the organisation of the pools, from what I have been able to discern.
 You just do your best not to collide with anyone, which is easier said than done, as people enter and exit the pool all the time, turn suddenly and changes swim-styles without warning.

 ## How's Work?